nixer89/rippled/src/xrpl/app/misc/FeeEscalation.md

 The `fee` result is always instantanteous, and relates to the open ledger.
-It includes the sequence number of the current open ledger, but may not make sense if rippled is not synced to the network.
+It includes the sequence number of the current open ledger, but may not make sense if xrpld is not synced to the network.

 Result format:
 ```